-Let N be a rooted binary phylogenetic network on X. For two vertices u and v in N, we say that u is a parent of v and v is a child of u if there is an edge (u, v) in N. Similarly, we say that u is ancestor of v and v is descendant of u if there is a directed path from u to v in N. Lastly, u and v are siblings if they have a common parent.
+Let N be a rooted binary phylogenetic network on X. For two vertices u and v in N, we say that u is a parent of v and v is a child of u if there is an edge (u, v) in N. Similarly, we say that u is ancestor of v and v is descendant of u if there is a directed path from u to v in N. The vertices u and v are siblings if they have a common parent.
+Lastly, if u and v are siblings and also leaves, we say they form a cherry.